Aretha Franklin Dead At Age 76

 According to TMZ, the singer was under hospice care and had been in failing health for the past few months following a long battle with pancreatic cancer.
 The singer remained frail toward the end of her life, rarely making public appearances.
 One source shares that the singer’s weight even dropped down to a mere 86 pounds as she battled the deadly disease.

-Earlier this week, the Inquisitr reported that Franklin was gravely ill though her exact condition or details of the illness were not disclosed.
-And as news broke of Franklin’s ailing health, many celebrities in the music industry posted messages of prayer and support on social media.
+Earlier this week, the Inquisitr reported that Franklin was gravely ill, though her exact condition or details of the illness were not disclosed.
+And as news broke of Franklin’s ailing health, many celebrities in the music industry posted messages of prayer and support on social media, including Sister Sledge.

 “We speak life and health to Aretha in the name of Jesus.
-Our thoughts and prayers are with her and her loved ones at this difficult time,” Sister Sledge wrote.
+Our thoughts and prayers are with her and her loved ones at this difficult time.”

 Aretha Franklin has died.
 Her voice was a pure, painful, and unforgettable expression of American history and American feeling, the collective experience of black Americans and her own life. https://t.co/2F2evnNpLR